Trepan-Debuggers/Perl-Devel-Trepan/README.md

 	# This needs to be done once and could even be in some sort of conditional code
         require Enbugger; Enbugger->load_debugger( 'trepan' );
+        # Alternatively, to unconditinally load Enbugger and trepan:
+        use Enbugger 'trepan';

 	# work, work, work...
 	# Oops! there was an error!
 Enable the debugger now!